syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/getting-started.md

 ---
 layout: post
 title: Getting Started with EJ2 ASP.NET Core PdfViewer control | Syncfusion
-description: Learn about how to include PdfViewer control in EJ2 ASP.NET MVC application.
+description: Learn hot to getting started with PDF Viewer control in ASP.NET MVC application.
+You can view and comment on PDFs in ease and also can fill form fields.
-platform: ej2mvc
+platform: ej2-asp-core-mvc
 control: PDF Viewer
-publishingplatform: ej2mvc
+publishingplatform: ej2-asp-core-mvc
 documentation: ug
 ---